-I have been with my girlfriend who is also 18 for over a year and a half and we were both virgins before we met and now we are very sexually active.
-The problem is that she has told me that when we have sex that she feels little if any pleasure (I am 7 inches so I'm sure that's not it but I don't know).
-I was wondering if it was something I was doing wrong (I premature ejaculate and only last about 3-6 minutes) although I find it kind of funny that she doesn't feel anything at all.
-I have asked her before if she could try to flex her vaginal muscles but she does not quite understand me and doesn't know how.
-I believe it would help her achieve some feeling, and if you could provide some information on how she could learn how that would be helpful.
-Also if you could help me with my problem of premature ejaculation that also might help her achieve pleasure.
+I have been with my 18-year-old girlfriend for over a year and a half.
+We were both virgins before we met and now we are very sexually active.
+The problem is that she has told me when we have sex she feels little if any pleasure (I am 7 inches so I'm sure that's not it, but I don't know).
+I was wondering if it was something I was doing wrong (I premature ejaculate and only last about 3-6 minutes), although I find it kind of funny that she doesn't feel anything at all.
+I have asked her before if she could try to flex her vaginal muscles but she doesn't quite understand me and doesn't know how.
+I believe it would help her achieve some feeling, and if you could provide some information on how she could learn, that would be helpful.
+Also, if you could help me with my problem of premature ejaculation that also might help her achieve pleasure.

 Let me first clear up a couple misconceptions.
 A woman's pleasure during intercourse typically has little to do with the length of a penis (okay, there are exceptions), and a seven inch erection is longer than average.
 I don't know if you're worried you are too short, or bragging that you are so long.

 Being able to thrust for 3 to 6 minutes is not premature ejaculation.
 The average male of 18, with steady thrusting, will last 2 to 3 minutes.
 You are not a premature ejaculator, plus if your partner is not feeling anything within the first three minutes, lasting 30 minutes will not make any difference (other than by then she might be feeling sore).